-The Hamiltonian is one dimensional, local and gapped at finite $\Lambda$, therefore its ground state can be efficiently accessed via a Matrix Product State (MPS) formulation of the DMRG~\cite{SCHOLLWOCK201196}.
+The Hamiltonian is one dimensional, local, and gapped at finite $\Lambda$; therefore, its ground state can be efficiently accessed via a matrix product state (MPS) formulation of the DMRG~\cite{SCHOLLWOCK201196}.
 The main source of error is given by the finite cutoff $\Lambda$.
-Indeed, the properties of $|\psi_0(n_0)\rangle$ can change non trivially as a function of $\Lambda$.
-More precisely, for any finite cutoff $\Lambda$, the model falls in the class of localized systems studied in Ref.~\cite{PhysRevX.10.021051}.
-As a result, $|\psi_0(n_0)\rangle$ is always localized for a large enough $s$ at finite $\Lambda$, but this does not imply localization for $\Lambda\to \infty$.
+Indeed, the properties of $|\psi_0(n_0)\rangle$ can change nontrivially as a function of $\Lambda$.
+More precisely, for any finite cutoff $\Lambda$, the model falls into the class of localized systems studied in Ref.~\cite{PhysRevX.10.021051}.
+As a result, $|\psi_0(n_0)\rangle$ is always localized for a large enough $s$ at finite $\Lambda$ but this does not imply localization for $\Lambda\to \infty$.
 Indeed, although $U>0$ makes the spectrum of the Hamiltonian in Eq.~\eqref{eq_H_full_model} bounded from below, it does not ensure that its ground state is still localized in space when $s$ is finite.
 In the following, we extract the $\Lambda \to \infty$ limit via a scaling analysis.

-In Fig.~\ref{fig_occupation_number_localization} we show the average occupation number $\langle \hat{n}_j\rangle$ as a function of site $j$ for some values of $s$ at fixed $U=1$.
-For $s$ not large enough the average occupation does not change smoothly with the site $j$ and it saturates the cutoff $\Lambda$, meaning that there are strong finite-cutoff effects.
-For $s$ large enough, in contrast, the occupation decays exponentially in $j$ and it well matches Eq.~\eqref{eq_average_occupation_number} and it does not change upon increasing the cutoff $\Lambda$.
-The value of $s$ at which this change of behaviour occurs depends on $U$, as we will discuss in more detail in this section.
+In Fig.~\ref{fig_occupation_number_localization}, we show the average occupation number $\langle \hat{n}_j\rangle$ as a function of site $j$ for some values of $s$ at fixed $U=1$.
+For $s$ not large enough, the average occupation does not change smoothly with the site $j$ and it saturates the cutoff $\Lambda$, meaning that there are strong finite-cutoff effects.
+In contrast, for $s$ large enough, the occupation decays exponentially in $j$, matches Eq.~\eqref{eq_average_occupation_number} well, and does not change upon increasing the cutoff $\Lambda$.
+The value of $s$ at which this change of behavior occurs depends on $U$, as we discuss in more detail in this section.

-{In order to check finite $\Lambda$ cutoff effects, we compute the probability of having $k$ bosons on site $j$, namely the expectation value of the projector $\mathcal{P}_{k,j} = |k\rangle_j {}_j\langle k|$, where $|k\rangle_j$ is the Fock state with $k$ particles on site $j$.
-In Fig.~\ref{fig_xi_F_xi} we show $\langle \mathcal{P}_{k,j} \rangle$ as a function of $k$ and $j$ for a typical localized and delocalized ground states, respectively.
+{In order to check the effects of a finite $\Lambda$ cutoff, we compute the probability of having $k$ bosons on site $j$, namely the expectation value of the projector $\mathcal{P}_{k,j} = |k\rangle_j {}_j\langle k|$, where $|k\rangle_j$ is the Fock state with $k$ particles on site $j$.
+In Fig.~\ref{fig_xi_F_xi}, we show $\langle \mathcal{P}_{k,j} \rangle$ as a function of $k$ and $j$ for typical localized and delocalized ground states, respectively.
 The results in the delocalized phase are not reliable, since the observable suffers finite-cutoff effects.
-Instead, in the localized phase
+Instead, in the localized phase,